t8lv4/CountOnMe/README.md

 CountOnMe is an OpenClassrooms assignment.
 It aims at learning to improve a code base and to write unit tests with [XCTest](https://developer.apple.com/documentation/xctest):

+The original code base is there : https://github.com/AmbroiseCollon/ZozorPlus.git.

+And here is a sample of the README:

 > This repository is the base code for [this project](https://openclassrooms.com/projects/ameliorer-une-application-existante) on openclassrooms.com.
 > It's part of OpenClassrooms' iOS path which can be found here.